Want to make some extra money quickly? Well, there are all sorts of opportunities to do just that if you're willing to put in a little bit of effort.

 There's an app for Toluna, mentioned above, that pays you to take surveys.
 The Roamler app sets secret shopping tasks you can undertake nearby.
 Apps like Receipt Hog give you the chance to make money from uploading pictures of shopping receipts.

-Just keep in mind that you usually won't make bags of cash from apps like these as the payment for each task will likely be quite small.
+Just keep in mind that you usually won't make bags of cash from apps like these, as the payment for each task is likely to be quite small.

 16. Sell your photos online

 If you can take a decent photo, you may be able to earn some cash from it online.